analyst4action/SQL_Project_Data_Job_Analysis/README.md

 # Tools
-For my research into the data job market, I employed the following tools:
+For my research into the data job market, I leveraged the following tools:
 - **SQL:**  query and analysis

-- **Excel:**  pivots and charts and analysis
+- **Excel:**  pivot tables, charts, and analysis

-- **PostgreSQL and PG Admin:**  source of data job market data
+- **PostgreSQL and PG Admin:**  source of Data job market data

 - **Visual Studio Code:**  DB management/SQL query execution

-- **Git and GitHub:**  sharing, collaboration, tracking
+- **Git and GitHub:**  sharing, tracking, and collaboration

 # Analysis
-Each of the five queries for this project were targeted at specific aspects of the data analyst job market.
+Each of the five queries for this project were targeted at specific aspects of the Data Analyst job market.

 ### 1. Top-paying Data Analyst Jobs
 The purpose here was to identify the top 10 highest paying Data Analyst roles that are available remotely in 2023.
-I actually filtered this initial query by both Data Analyst and Business Analyst in all possible locations for full time positions only.
-The results set which is limited to 25 records highlights the top-paying opportunities for Data Analysts in which Business Analyst does not appear in the top 25.
+I actually filtered this initial query by both Data Analyst and Business Analyst in all possible locations for full-time positions only.
+The results set which is limited to 25 records highlights the top-paying opportunities for Data Analysts and Business Analyst does not appear in the top 25.

 ```sql
 SELECT